 - Local senior citizen groups contribute handmade clothes and other infant care items.

-Women referred to the Nest “earn” points toward these incentive items through a variety of health-promoting activities such as attending prenatal care appointments, participating in prenatal education classes, and or keeping appointments for well-baby visits.
-In addition the Stork’s Nest prenatal education sessions provide information, educational materials, and a variety of other resources and referrals that help clients take good care of themselves and their babies.
+Women referred to Stork’s Nest gain access to prenatal education sessions, educational materials, and a variety of other resources and referrals that help clients take good care of themselves and their babies.